 The County reports deferred outflows and inflows of resources in its governmental, proprietary, fiduciary, and government-wide financial statements.
 A deferred outflow of resources is a consumption of net position by the government that is applicable to a future reporting period.
-A deferred inflow of resources represents an acquisition of net position by the government that is applicable to a future reporting be to a future period.
+A deferred inflow of resources represents an acquisition of net position by the government that is applicable to a future period.